 All management systems require a periodic review by the organization’s top management.
 The purpose of such a review is to evaluate if the management system is performing as intended and if it’s producing the desired results as efficiently as possible.
 While in review, there are steps that can be taken to make sure your organization’s management review process goes smoothly.

-The management review inputs may vary from standard to standard; however, there are some key characteristics that all management reviews should have to ensure its success.
-These are:
+The management review inputs for standards may vary however, there are some key characteristics that all management reviews should have to ensure its success.

-Top management is involved.
-In order for this process to have the expected outputs, top management needs to attend; they are the ones that decide where the resources – people, time and money- will be placed to improve the management system.
+For this process to have the expected outputs, top management needs to attend; they are the ones that decide where the resources – people, time and money, will be placed to improve the management system.

 All the required inputs are presented in a simple and clear manner.
 Every standard is specific about the review’s inputs.
 This information can sometimes be extensive, therefore, it’s fundamental that it’s presented in an easy to follow way and that it gives an overview of the systems current status, its weaknesses and possible areas for improvement.
 Here are some examples of the information that needs to be highlighted: